starboy-jb/Friend-Standing-Tracker/README.md

 git clone git@github.com:starboy-jb/Friend-Standing-Tracker.git
 ```

 Now go to manually in the tracker folder and You need to edit two file **friendList.txt** and **yourHandle.txt** and replace the content in it accordingly.
+Now go to the terminal.

 - Navigate to Codechef-Announcer directory